emilscarlet/clojure-mcp/README.md

 }
 ```

 > **Note**: The agent tools will work with any available API key.
 You don't need all three - just set up the ones you have access to.
 The tools will automatically select from available models.
-For now the ANTHROPIC API is limited to the displatch_agent.
+For now the ANTHROPIC API is limited to the dispatch_agent.

 ## Learning Curve